7empest462/dark-scaffold-theory/README.md

-# Dark Scaffold Cosmology: A Computational Proof
+Dark Scaffold Cosmology: A Python Simulation

 **An Open-Source Cosmological Model Solving the JWST & Hubble Tension**